GREECE 2-0 CYPRUS

 18-year-old Panathinaikos starlet Sotiris Ninis scored within five minutes of making his international debut, beating Cyprus goalkeeper Antonis Georgallidis with a low shot from inside the area.
 Ninis becomes the youngest player to score for Greece.
 ‘It’s a wonderful feeling,’ said Ninis.

-Benfica’s Costas Katsouranis scored a penalty in the 58th minute, to give the dominant Greeks a 2-0 win.
+Benfica’s Kostas Katsouranis scored a penalty in the 58th minute, to give the dominant Greeks a 2-0 win.

-The game was interupted shortly before the end when part of the 23,500-strong sell-out crowd ran onto the pitch in the mistaken belief that they had heard the final whistle.
+The game was interrupted shortly before the end when part of the 23,500-strong sell-out crowd ran onto the pitch in the mistaken belief that they had heard the final whistle.

 The match had been preceded by the unusual sight of a float in the shape of Greece’s German coach Otto Rehhagel being driven around the pitch to cheers and shouts of ‘good luck’.